modelcroissant/SearchSmartly/README.md

 The primary goal of this project is to optimise the speed and efficiency of processing data and adding it to the database.
 While this implementation serves as a proof of concept, it can be adapted for production use with the WSGI server.
 However, it's important to note that the multi-threading functionality requires thorough testing before deployment.

 Efficient data processing is a key focus of this project, ensuring smooth execution even with large datasets.
-By employing asynchronous I/O operations for database writes and file reads whilst not blocking the CPU intensive data processing, this project maximises performance and minimises processing delays.
+By employing asynchronous I/O operations for database writes and file reads, this project maximises performance and minimises processing delays.

 ## Installation